westis/duv-next/draft.md

   - Ensure the website meets at least Level AA criteria for other accessibility considerations.
 - **Semantic HTML**:
   - Use semantic HTML tags to improve accessibility.
+- **Keyboard Navigation**:
+  - All interactive elements should be accessible via keyboard.
+- **ARIA Labels**:
+  - Use appropriate ARIA labels and roles for UI components.
 - **Testing**:
   - Use accessibility testing tools like Lighthouse or axe to validate compliance.